ubccpsc/310/docs/textbook/2-analytical-code-design/cost-of-change/index.md

 1. **Magnitude**: measures how large a change is (usually in terms of lines of code).
 2. **Footprint**: measures how widespread a change is (how many methods, classes, files, modules, or services a change touches).

+These costs can be incurred from either reading and/or writing: reading a lot of code in many places is a high-footprint cost too!

 Between the two of these metrics, **footprint** is more indicative of difficult-to-evolve software.
 Consider the scenario where your teammate creates a 500-line-of-code change.
 Those 500 lines of code must be added to your codebase somehow, would you as the reviewer prefer that they are added to one new file, or divided among eight different ones?